On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker

-\begin{definition} \rm Let $(P_i)_{i\ge 1}$ be a sequence of point sets with increasing sizes, i.e., $|P_1|<|P_2|<\dots.$ Then we call $(P_i)_{i \ge 1}$ \emph{a weakly quasi-uniform sequence of point sets} if there exists a constant $C_{p} >0$ such that the mesh ratio is bounded, i.e.
+\begin{definition} Let $X$ be a set of point sets in $\Omega$ with $\sup_{P \in X} |P| = \infty$.
+Then we call $X$ \emph{a quasi-uniform family} (of point sets) if there exists a constant $C_{p} >0$ such that the mesh ratio is bounded, i.e.